redhataccess/jwt-redhat/README.md

 * Web Origins (Ex. https://unified.gsslab.rdu2.redhat.com)
 * User information required (With Unifiedui we needed the username populated which was the sso and UDS used that as part of the request)

+After IAM has created the client profile in their systems, JWT is ready to use.

+### Important notes on configurating your env and project for JWT

 Note that for testing purposes, you'll probably want to request that your local dev be whitelisted.
 You'll need to specifically tell IAM that.
 For example UnifiedUI dev is https://ui.foo.redhat.com which binds to localhost.
 By default that won't work without some fancy /etc/hosts and/or DNS configuration.
 So if they whitelist just dev, it will work easy for testing.

 Note as well that we *highly* recommend you use the accessproxy: https://github.com/redhataccess/accessproxy and add the following /etc/hosts config: